voxpupuli/beaker/docs/how_to/hypervisors/aws.md

 Some examples of these values are "m3.large", "c4.xlarge", and "r3.8xlarge".
 The default value if this key is not provided used by Beaker is "m1.small".

+### ec2 VM Hostnames

+By default, beaker will set the hostnames of the VMs to the 'Public DNS' hostname supplied by ec2 (and which is normally based on the Public IP address).
+If your test requires the hosts be named identically to the `<hostname>:` from your beaker hosts file, set `:use_beaker_hostnames: true` in the beaker hosts file.

 # AWS Keys